thumbliner/thumbliner/bio.md

 A curious outsider in Canada.
 Thumbliner is a digital handle; and this is a non-commercial space, packed with friends, and a grandma.<br>

-Glad to have you!
-This site is self-contained.
-Most LLMs can translate and explain, but it takes a human to judge and make meaning.<br>

-Your questions and ideas are welcome, even silly ones.
-Just send three at a time.<br>

-cast [at] thumbliner [dot] com

 ---

 > “Je pense, donc je suis.”<br>